syedamaann/superposition-polysemanticity/README.md

 ## Visualizations

-This project includes three different visualizations:
+This project includes two different visualizations:

-### 1. Basic Visualization (`neuron_superposition_visualization.py`)

-A simple visualization showing neurons activating for different objects in sequence.
-This demonstrates the basic concept of neural activation patterns.

-### 2. Enhanced Superposition Visualization (`enhanced_superposition_visualization.py`)
+### 1. Enhanced Superposition Visualization (`enhanced_superposition_visualization.py`)

-A more detailed visualization that:
+A detailed visualization that:
 - Uses color coding to represent different objects (red, green, blue)
 - Explicitly highlights shared neurons between different objects
 - Shows a combined view that demonstrates superposition more clearly
 - Provides a more intuitive understanding of how the same neurons participate in representing multiple objects
+- Features clear explanations and improved spacing for better readability
+- Uses a 7x7 grid layout for clearer visualization of neuron activations

-### 3. Polysemanticity Visualization (`polysemanticity_visualization.py`)
+### 2. Polysemanticity Visualization (`polysemanticity_visualization.py`)

 A specialized visualization focusing on polysemanticity that:
 - Uses bar charts to clearly show neuron activation levels for each object